 Feel free to develop a sample first use case, making sure you have adequate resources to address the nature, scope and function of the case.
 For example, to develop a use case around maternal and child health, focus would typically be on types of clinical visits.

 Validate draft use-cases with representative providers to ensure that the desired data can actually be collected in forms amenable to computer processing.
 This analysis may identify areas where new forms or data capture applications are necessary.
+Do not get caught in a “form vortex” where everything on paper forms must be converted to electronic means.
+Forms have also not been created with the end products and use cases in mind, and information may be captured without any purpose whatsoever.
+Work with your ministry partners to use the creation of an electronic data collection system as an opportunity to re-evaluate what data is collected and by whom for what purpose.

 While paper forms are often a starting point for data capture (and terminology standardization) these forms often present challenges when converting (via scanning or data entry) to electronic forms.
 A box labeled “Pregnant” can be interpreted in many ways: now pregnant, ever pregnant, how long pregnant, etc. Data capture policies and processes should be put in place to ensure that ambiguities such as these are eliminated as much as possible and the data collected be as quantitative as possible to facilitate accurate analysis.